 Direct and Manage Project Work is the process in Execution process group in PMBOK, which enables project manager get the actual work done that produces deliverables.
 A stage where stakeholders’ expectations are met, where project team produces what the business needs.

 What does a project produce?

 And something else..

-In spite of team’s best efforts to produce flawless deliverable, the testing team finds defects.
-Upon analysis, you may decide to make changes to some of the steps in producing deliverable.
+In spite of team’s best efforts to produce flawless deliverable, the Quality team finds defects.
+Upon analysis you may decide to make changes to some of the steps in producing deliverable.
 At times, you may also discover that customer is not happy with some aspects of the deliverable.

 When that happens you raise a change request, get it approved and implement those changes.
 Hence approved change requests are one of the inputs to Direct and Manage Project Work process.

 What else can lead to a change request?

 These are some of the reasons for change requests –

 - Team did not clearly understand what customer wanted and did the work

 - At lower level of requirements, team made few assumptions and did not verify them with the customer